fmarquezg/fmarquezg.github.io/_posts/2018-06-15-NCAAF_Recruiting_Analysis.md

 comments: true
 ---

 Recruiting is the essence of College Football.

-Recruiting is probably the one of the most important factors, if not the most important factor that determines how good a season will be.
-With this in mind, I dug up some data from <a href="https://247sports.com/Season/2018-Football/" target="_blank">247Sports</a>.  to see if we could use public recruiting event data to see if we could predict where a player was committing to, or at the very least see if a school of (my) interest was doing a good job at recruiting.
+It is one of the most important factors, if not the most important factor that determines how good a season will be.
+With this in mind, I dug up some data from <a href="https://247sports.com/Season/2018-Football/" target="_blank">247Sports</a> to see if we could use public recruiting event data to see if we could predict where a player was committing to, or at the very least see if a school of (my) interest was doing a good job at recruiting.

-In this analysis I'm pulled the player timeline records from <a href="https://247sports.com/Season/2018-Football/" target="_blank">247Sports</a>.
+## Summary of 2018 Recruiting

 On average, recruits receive 13 offers.
 As we would expect, the higher the recruit is ranked, the more offers he might receive.
 In the chart below I grouped recruits by 100s according to their rank.